-If that doesn’t work, make sure you have an effective cooling system.
-Perhaps the fans installed are not adequate for the processing demands made of your computer.
+If that doesn’t work, ensure you have an effective cooling system.
+Perhaps the fans installed are inadequate for your computer’s processing demands.

 Remember to turn off your device and unplug all attached peripherals before proceeding.
 Otherwise, you may damage the electrical components inside from a static discharge.

-You may also need specialized tools, such as compressed air, to dislodge stubborn dirt.
+You may also need specialized tools like compressed air to dislodge stubborn dirt.